-It is the name given to the set of practices of traditional medicine used in China, developed over thousands of years throughout its history.
+It is the name given to the set of traditional medicine practices used in China, developed over thousands of years throughout its history.

-Chinese medicine originated along the Yellow River, having formed its academic structure a long time ago.
-Throughout the centuries, it has been the object of many innovations in different dynasties, having trained many famous doctors and in different schools.
-It is considered one of the oldest forms of oriental medicine, a term that also covers other practices in Asia, such as the traditional medical systems of Japan, Korea, Tibet, Mongolia and India.
+Chinese medicine originated along the Yellow River, having formed its academic structure long ago.
+It has been the object of many innovations throughout the centuries in different dynasties, having trained many famous doctors in different schools.
+It is considered one of the oldest forms of oriental medicine.
+This term also covers other practices in Asia, such as the traditional medical systems of Japan, Korea, Tibet, Mongolia, and India.

-Chinese Medicine or TCM (TCM in English) is based on a systematic and broad philosophical theoretical framework.
-Based on the recognition of the fundamental laws that govern the functioning of the human body and its interaction with the environment in accordance with the cycles of nature, try to apply this approach for the treatment of both diseases and the maintenance of health. through various methods.
+Chinese Medicine, or TCM (in English), is based on a systematic, broad philosophical, and theoretical framework.
+Based on recognizing the fundamental laws that govern the functioning of the human body and its interaction with the environment by the cycles of nature, try to apply this approach to treating both diseases and maintaining health through various methods.

-The inscriptions on bones and turtle shells of the Yin and Shang dynasties 3,000 years ago, show medical records and a dozen diseases.
-According to the records of the Zhou dynasty there were diagnostic methods such as: facial observation, hearing of the voice, which question possible symptoms, so the pulses were a method of observing the Zang-fu (organs and viscera), as well as indications for therapeutic treatments such as acupuncture or surgery.
-Already in these times included in its principles the study of Yin-Yang, the theory of the five elements and the circulation system of the energy meridians of the human body, these principles were refined over the following centuries.
-In the Qin and Han dynasties, several works had been published as “Canon of the Yellow Emperor of Internal Medicine” (Huangdineijing) now considered the reference work of Chinese medicine.
+The inscriptions on bones and turtle shells of the Yin and Shang dynasties 3,000 years ago show medical records and a dozen diseases.
+According to the records of the Zhou dynasty, there were diagnostic methods such as facial observation and hearing of the voice, which question possible symptoms, so the pulses were a method of observing the Zang-fu (organs and viscera), as well as indications for treatments such as acupuncture or surgery.
+Already in these times included in its principles the study of Yin-Yang, the theory of the five elements, and the circulation system of the energy meridians of the human body; these principles were refined over the following centuries.
+In the Qin and Han dynasties, several works were published as “Canon of the Yellow Emperor of Internal Medicine” (Huangdineijing), now considered the reference work of Chinese medicine.

-There are many famous medical classics that came to us from the past: “Canon on complicated diseases”, “About various diseases and typhoid fever”, “On the Pathology of different diseases”, etc. The “Code of Sources of Medicines of the Divine Farmer” is the most famous and ancient work on medicine in China.
-The “Compendium of Medicinal Resources”, written by Li Shi Zhen of the volumes of the Ming Dynasty, is the most important in the history of China, and the work of world reference in the field of medicine based on herbs .
+Many famous medical classics came to us from the past: “Canon on complicated diseases,” “About various diseases and typhoid fever,” “On the Pathology of different diseases,” etc. The “Code of Sources of Medicines of the Divine Farmer” is China’s most famous and ancient work of medicine.
+The “Compendium of Medicinal Resources,” written by Li Shi Zhen of the volumes of the Ming Dynasty, is the most important in the history of China and the work of world reference in the field of medicine based on herbs.

-Acupuncture as a form of MTC introduced important reforms in the years AC – 1279 BC, driven mainly by the physician Wang Weiyi who published “Acupuncture points and the human body”.
-He created two bronze statues of the human body in order to teach his students the techniques of acupuncture, thus accelerating their development.
-In the twentieth century, Mao Tze Tung, taught the teaching of Chinese medicine in the university field and its dissemination through China, the creation of many universities and hospitals to practice it, at the time considered a valuable and accessible resource for health public.
+Acupuncture as a form of MTC introduced essential reforms in AC – 1279 BC, driven mainly by the physician Wang Weiyi who published “Acupuncture points and the human body.”
+He created two bronze statues of the human body to teach his students acupuncture techniques, thus accelerating their development.
+In the twentieth century, Mao Tze Tung taught Chinese medicine in the university field and its dissemination throughout China, the creation of many universities and hospitals to practice it, at the time was considered a valuable and accessible resource for the health public.

 - Chinese herbal medicine